oskardudycz/EventSourcing.NetCore/README.md

 ]
 ```

-All of those events shares the stream id (`"streamId": "INV/2021/11/01"`), and have incremented stream position.
+All of those events share the stream id (`"streamId": "INV/2021/11/01"`), and have incremented stream positions.

-We can get to conclusion that in Event Sourcing entity is represented by stream, so sequence of event correlated by the stream id ordered by stream position.
+In Event Sourcing each entity is represented by its stream: the sequence of events correlated by the stream id ordered by stream position.

-To get the current state of entity we need to perform the stream aggregation process.
+To get the current state of an entity we need to perform the stream aggregation process.
 We're translating the set of events into a single entity.
-This can be done with the following the steps:
+This can be done with the following steps:
 1. Read all events for the specific stream.
 2. Order them ascending in the order of appearance (by the event's stream position).
 3. Construct the empty object of the entity type (e.g. with default constructor).